MarijaBorisov/ngsi-tools/README.md

 ## Install

-NGSI Connector API can be installed from two sources, one of them is this repository and other is Docker Hub wich can be found on
+NGSI Connector API can be installed from two sources, one of them is this repository and other is Docker Hub which can be found on
 [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.

 ###### Docker Hub
-  1. Make sure you have Docker and Docker-Compose installed on you server/machine, more info about this can be found on following [Documentation](https://docs.docker.com/docker-for-windows/install/)
+  1. Make sure you have Docker and Docker-Compose installed on your server/machine, more info about this can be found on following [Documentation](https://docs.docker.com/docker-for-windows/install/)
   2. Go to Waste4think official [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.
   3. Example of running NGSI Connector API from Docker Hub would be:
     * **`docker run -p port_map:3002 --name <container-name> waste4think/ngsi-connector`**
-  6. This method of running connector will start with default configuration, meaning it expect Fiware Orion to be running locally on port 1026.
+  6. This method of the running connector will start with a default configuration, meaning it expects Fiware Orion to be running locally on port 1026.
 In order to avoid this and add your configuration Docker volumes mapping must be used.
-More info in officiall [Volume](https://docs.docker.com/storage/volumes/) documentation.
+More info in official [Volume](https://docs.docker.com/storage/volumes/) documentation.
-  7. Example of running NGSI Connector APi from Docker Hub using volumes would be:
+  7. Example of running NGSI Connector API from Docker Hub using volumes would be:
     * **`docker run -p port_map:3002 -v config.js:/opt/nconnector/config.js --name <container-name> waste4think/ngsi-connector`**
   8. In config.js you have some vital configuration settings, but most important Fiware Orion instance URL, more information on about this can be found in [Configuration]() section.
-  9. After these steps you can start using NGSI Connector API, more info about use of API can be found in [Usage](#usage) section.
+  9. After these steps you can start using NGSI Connector API, more info about the use of API can be found in [Usage](#usage) section.
-    * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require token in order to start testing change header setting in config.js from 3 to 2 in order to test with local instance of Fiware Orion.
+    * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require token in order to start testing change header setting in config.js from 3 to 2 in order to test with a local instance of Fiware Orion.

 ###### Git Lab
-  1. Clone/Download this gihtub repository
+  1. Clone/Download this GitHub repository
   2. Change **`config.js`** most critical information is Fiware Orion Url, more detail regarding this config can be found in [Configuration]() section.
   3. To have locally your Fiware Orion Context Broker instance, together with MongoDB database, go to `/extras/docker/orion_mongo` folder and issue
    **`docker-compose up -d`**